-Aspiring broadcast journalists can find relevant undergraduate and graduate programs at Syracuse University, the University of Illinois and the University of Southern California.
-Each of these nationally ranked universities offers programs that have been individually approved by the Accrediting Council on Education in Journalism and Mass Communications (ACEJMC), as noted in the school summaries below.
+Those interested in broadcasting communications may use this video to learn about 10 schools that offer a few of the best broadcasting communication programs in the nation.
+These programs are often offered as bachelor's or master's degrees in broadcast journalism and some schools offer Doctor of Philosophy (Ph.D.) degrees as well.
+Aspiring broadcast journalists can find relevant undergraduate and graduate programs at Syracuse University, the University of Illinois, the University of Southern California, and Boston University.
+Each of these universities is nationally ranked and two offer programs that have been individually approved by the Accrediting Council on Education in Journalism and Mass Communications (ACEJMC), as noted in the school summaries that follow.

-Through the S.I.
-Newhouse School of Public Communications, students can pursue a Bachelor of Arts (B.A.) or Master of Arts (M.A.) in Broadcast Journalism.
-The school also offers a Master of Science (M.S.) in Broadcast and Digital Journalism that has been accredited by the ACEJMC.
-Broadcasting communications majors take classes in reporting, research, media editing and production.
+Syracuse University, the first school in the U.S. to offer a radio course, tied for 60th among national universities in U.S. News & World Report's 2016 rankings.
+Though the S.I.
+Newhouse School of Public Communications, students can pursue a Bachelor of Arts or Master of Arts in Broadcast Journalism.
+The school also offers a Master of Science in Broadcast and Digital Journalism that has been accredited by the ACEJMC.
+Broadcasting communications majors take classes in reporting, research, media editing, and production.
 Both undergraduate and graduate students can work at the university's radio broadcasting and television stations or participate in professional experiences with affiliated broadcasting agencies.

-The University of Southern California in Los Angeles is a private college that U.S. News & World Report ranked 23rd among national universities in 2014.
+Home to the Norman Lear Center, the University of Southern California (USC) is a private college in Los Angeles that U.S. News & World Report ranked 23rd among national universities in 2016.
 The university's Annenberg School of Communication and Journalism offers ACEJMC-accredited programs leading to a B.A. in Broadcast and Digital Journalism or an M.A. in Journalism.
-Students can also earn a B.A. in Communications or an M.A. in one of seven different fields, including communication management, global communication and journalism.
-Among the school's several joint-degree programs is a course of study that culminates in a dual communication and law award.
+Students can also earn a B.A. in Communications or an M.A. in one of seven different fields, including communication management, global communication, and journalism.

 |Name of School||Distinction||Location|